telerik/fiddler-jam-docs/fj-extension/capture-options.md

 ## Capturing Videos

 The **Capture video** option allows you to capture video recordings from the inspected Google Chrome tab.
-Note that only the tab from which the Fiddler Jam log recording has started will be recorded, and subsequently opened tabs won't be present in the video recording.
+Only the tab from which the Fiddler Jam log recording has started will be recorded, and subsequently opened tabs won't be present in the video recording.
+The default video format is **Pixel-perfect** but the option can be combined with the [**Use DOM Video** option](#using-dom-video) to enable **DOM** video recording.
+[Learn more about the differences between both formats here...](#pixel-perfect-vs-dom-formats)

+Consider the following when using the related video switches from the advanced options.

+- **Capture video**: ON and **Use DOM video**: OFF&mdash;Records Pixel-perfect video
+- **Capture video**: ON and **Use DOM video**: ON&mdash;Records Dom video
+- **Capture video**: OFF and **Use DOM video**: OFF&mdash;No video recording
+- **Capture video**: OFF and **Use DOM video**; ON&mdash;No video recording

+### Pixel-perfect vs DOM format

+- **"DOM":** The DOM video recording produces a video that records all user activity except one from iframes.
+The main benefits of this recording type are the excellent browser compatibility, it supports masking sensitive data, and it doesn't require explicit permission from the user (the video recording starts immediately after calling the start() method).

+- **"Pixel-perfect"**: The pixel-perfect video uses the native browser recording options.
+It produces a video that records all user activities and can be set to record different tabs, the whole screen, etc. It will also record video from nested iframes.
+The pixel-perfect recording requires explicit permission from the end-user (through a series of native popups).

+### Submitted Videos

 The submitted videos are accessible for Fiddler Jam Portal users only.
 A recorded log, exported as a HAR file or opened directly in [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere), won't contain the video recording.
 By default, the **Capture video** option is enabled.